• Skip to main content

 Windows Audio Service can sometimes become unresponsive or get disabled on a Windows computer.

-3. On the Services screen, right-click on Windows Audio and click on Restart.
+3. On the Services screen, right-click on Windows Audio entry and select the Restart option.

 Restart Windows Audio Service